swooosh1/swooosh1/README.md

 - 👋 Hi, I’m @swooosh1
-- 👀 I’m interested in IT, Electronics and Music!
+- 👀 I’m an IT Developer (OutSystems, etc)
-- 🌱 I’m currently learning Java and PEGAsystems
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: shorturl.at/chMW3